howonlee/Cantor-Time/index.md

 Here is a power law of project sizes.
 Some cutoffs or wherever, gotta find a graph

 Many other possible explanations for a power law.
 Sandpile, infinite monkeys, stuff like that.
 Why cantor law?
 Delays accumulate, gains don't.
 Other stuff.

+Consequences
+====

+Impact: this is how people should do estimations.
+Also good reason to not do estimations at all, just keep track of the doublings and make the exponent smaller